ADU vs DADU: What’s the Difference

 What is an ADU?

-An ADU (Accessory Dwelling Unit) is a secondary living space either attached to your main home or located somewhere on your lot.
+An ADU (Accessory Dwelling Unit) is a secondary living space attached to your main home.

 It can serve as: